 GetFeedback is a highly-rated survey creation tool used by big name brands like Facebook, DropBox and Red Bull.

 This cloud-based alternative to SurveyMonkey allows users to create a variety of branded surveys, including customer satisfaction surveys, marketing and product surveys and employee surveys.

 In addition, GetFeedback offers powerful analytics and reporting tools for measuring responses, integration with Salesforce and collaboration tools designed for use by teams.

-All forms generated on GetFeedback are designed to be responsive, guaranteeing a positive experience for respondents on smartphones and tablets.
-GetFeedback also features simple to implement but comprehensive Salesforce integration, allowing users to view survey response data right in the CRM platform and glean richer customer insights.
+All forms generated on GetFeedback are designed to be responsive.
+This guarantees a positive experience for respondents on smartphones and tablets.
+GetFeedback also features a simple to implement but comprehensive Salesforce integration.
+Making it seamless for users to view survey response data right in the CRM platform and glean richer customer insights.

 This integration also allows users to send CRM-informed surveys triggered by specific customer activities.